ManuelRausch/StatConfR/README.md

 # statConfR: Models of Decision Confidence and Metacognition

-This package includes functions to fit meta-d´/d´ as well as several static models of decision making and confidence derived from signal detection theory to test the assumptions underlying meta-d´/d´ and which may serve as an alternative when the assumptions of meta-d´/d´ do not hold.
+The statConfR package provides functions to fit static models of decision-making and confidence derived from signal detection theory for binary discrimination tasks, as well as meta-d′/d′ (Rausch & Hellmann, 2024).
+The package can be used to test the assumptions underlying meta-d′/d′.
+Several models provide a metacognition parameter that may serve as an alternative when the assumptions of meta-d′/d′ assuming the corresponding model provides a better fit to the data.
 Currently, the following models are included:

-- Signal Detection Rating Model
+- Signal detection rating model

-- Gaussian Noise Model
+- Gaussian noise model

-- Weighted Evidence and Visibility Model
+- Weighted evidence and visibility model

 - Post-decisional Accumulation Model

 - Independent Gaussian model

-- Independent Truncated Gaussian Model (the model underlying the meta-d´/d´ method)
+- Independent truncated gaussian Model (the model underlying the meta-d′/d′ method, see Rausch et al., 2023)

-See Rausch et al. (2023) for more detail about the models.
+- Lognormal noise model

+- Lognormal weighted evidence and visibility model

+- Response-congruent evidence model

 ## Installation